rozlynboutin/microbiome_helper/16S-standard-operating-procedure.md

 Below is the quick and dirty description of our recommended 16S pipeline.
-See the sidebar menu for more detailed descriptions as well as the [16S tutorial](https://github.com/mlangill/microbiome_helper/wiki/16S-tutorial).
+See the sidebar menu for more detailed descriptions.

 *Note that this workflow starts with raw paired-end MiSeq data in demultiplexed fastq format assumed to be located within a folder called `raw_data`*